Improving on a Lottery: Efficient Estimation of Optimal Assignment Rules: Auxiliary lemmas

 \section{Auxiliary lemmas}

-For completeness, we state the following auxiliary lemmas, whose proofs are available in Appendix C of \citet{ai2024data}. \begin{lemma}[Theorem 2.6.7. in \cite{van1996weak}] For a class of functions $\mathcal{F}$ with measurable envelope function $F$ and VC dimension $\operatorname{VC}(\mathcal{F})$, one has for any probability measure $Q$ with $\|F\|_{Q, 2}>$ 0 ,
+We use the following standard covering bound for VC classes. \begin{lemma}[Theorem 2.6.7 of \citealp{van1996weak}] For a class of functions $\mathcal F$ with measurable envelope $F$ and finite VC dimension $\operatorname{VC}(\mathcal F)$, there is a universal constant $C$ such that, for every probability measure $Q$ with $\|F\|_{Q,2}>0$,

-for a universal constant $C$ that does not depend on $\mathcal{F}$.
-Consequently, the class $\mathcal{F}$ is VC as defined by \cite{gine1999laws}. \end{lemma}